 If your top management:

-- takes responsibility to set up the data management function as a business function within the company
+- takes responsibility for setting up the data management function as a business function within the company

-- takes actions on the key data-related issues resolution
+- takes action on the key data-related issues resolution

 Then your first step to success is completed.

 Success factor 2: possibility to effectively execute your function

 How do you balance your responsibilities and the power you have to execute whatever is needed?

 Data management assumes a shared responsibility across a company.
 In this context, a Data manager plays a role of an internal consultant and a coordinator.
 Your customers are all departments of your company.

 You know that in order to function effectively, the data management function is to be independent and is to be positioned at the staff management structure level.
 But moreover, it is also to be separated from any other staff departments like Finance, IT, etc. Should it not be the case, then the conflict of interests between departmental and organizational goals becomes an obstacle to efficiency.